 Hospitals & Clinic Services

-Updated August 3rd 2020: DEADLINE TO APPLY for Federal CARES Act Provider Relief Fund is Friday, August 28, 2020.
+Updated September 1st 2020: DEADLINE TO APPLY for Federal CARES Act Provider Relief Fund has been extended again until Sunday, September 13th, 2020.
 Interested providers are encouraged to apply.

 Medicaid and CHIP Allocation